Community Scholars Program

 UNF's Community Scholars will:

-- Attend a required one-day orientation session, titled "Our Jax";
+- Attend a required one-day experiential activity, titled "Our Jax";

 - Participate in six, three-hour seminars during the fall and spring semesters relating to real issues in CBTL (i.e. instructional design, assessment, university-community partnerships, etc.) or urgent developments important to the expansion of CBTL at UNF;